jesse-spevack/stimulating_events/README.md

 }
 ```

 Our console shows that we are logging the correct selected list item.
 Now we will want to do two things.
-First, we'll want to hide the list since the selection has been made.
+First, need to hide the list since the selection has been made.
 Second, we'll want to add the user's selection to the inner text of the button, so they see that their selection is made.

 To do this we need an easy way to get to the text inside our button.
 For that, Stimulus gives us the concept of targets, which allow us to reference important elements by name in our controller.